 In a large flowering room with limited height, the wide reflector allows you to come closer to the crop.

 It’s not easy to define what the standard spread of the reflector is, as it is used at various intensities.

-In a large room in general though the configuration is very similar to a HR96 when you need the same light levels.
-The added advantage of the wide reflector is a better uniformity maintenance over distance, while getting a bit closer to the crop, through a much wider overlap.
+In a large room in general though the configuration is very similar to an HR96 when you need the same light levels.
+The added advantage of the wide reflector is better uniformity maintenance over distance while getting a bit closer to the crop, through a much wider overlap.

 You can achieve the same light intensities and the almost the same uniformity with the HR96, but at a bit more distance to the crop, so you need more height for that.
 When you need lower intensities, for example when combining with the plasma light in a vegetative room, the wide reflector is in most cases the best choice for DE lamps.